What Is Polkadot (DOT)?

 Conclusion

-Polkadot (DOT) is a Layer-0 protocol uniting blockchains with unparalleled interoperability and scalability.
-With $4.8B TVL, 143,000 TPS, and Polkadot 2.0’s Agile Coretime, it empowers Web3 innovation.
+Polkadot (DOT) is a Layer-0 protocol uniting blockchains with strong interoperability and parallelised scalability.
+With Polkadot 2.0’s Agile Coretime, OpenGov, and a maturing parachain ecosystem, it remains a distinctive architecture for multi-chain Web3.